mCLM: A Modular Chemical Language Model that Generates Functional and Makeable Molecules: Pretraining Data Mixture

 \subsection{Data Filtering}

 Due to the large size of our dataset, we filter our data to only keep the most frequent 100k (50k end blocks and 50k mid blocks), 10k (5k and 5k), and 1000 blocks (500 and 500) for experiments.
 This is because there are far fewer molecule tokens compared to text (each training sample only has up to about 10).
-Due to Zipf's law \cite{zipf1936psycho}, in the full dataset, a single molecule token may only appear in one example in the entire training corpus.
+Due to Zipf's law \citep{zipf1936psycho}, in the full dataset, a single molecule token may only appear in one example in the entire training corpus.
 Without considerably scaling the compute budget, understanding this additional block is difficult.
 Overall, this filtering enables us to learn more efficiently and requires less memory resources for training the model, and allows us to better test the model architecture.
 Please see the section on training details for more information in Appendix \ref{appendix:training} and see Appendix \ref{appendix:source_datasets} for source property datasets.
+Table \ref{tab:dataset_counts} gives a breakdown data quantity by instruction type for each subset of the data.
+Table \ref{tab:molecule_data_sources} gives a breakdown of the molecule data for each subset of the data.
+Note that not all molecules in the ``Full Data'' can be represented with blocks, so we have a subset for ``Only Blocks'' molecules, and then molecules consisting of the most frequent ``Top 100k'' blocks, ``Top 10k'' blocks, and ``Top 1000'' blocks.
+Scaffolds are the number of unique Murcko scaffolds \citep{bemis1996properties}. ``Caps'' are end blocks, while ``Mid'' are middle blocks. ``Synthesis-aware'' is the number of synthesis-guaranteed blocks out of ``Total''.
+Data splits are subdivided into their original source: our constructed instruction data or molecule instructions from SMolInstruct.